madsstoumann/goand/README.md

 # Goand
-Wrapper for fetch.
-Description in-progress ;-)
+Wrapper for fetch with timeout, custom error-, spinner-, and parser-callbacks.
+Use: `goand(url, options)`

 ## Options object